Hermann-web/blog/docs/blog/posts/software-and-tools/dev/hosting/github-action/github-action-redirection-app.md

 So, i've tried some workarounds

 ## Workarounds with Flask

 ### Workaround 1: Manually Creating Routes

 However, failed.
 The issue was that I should not have duplicated function names for the routes:

-???
-Example "Manually Creating Routes"
+??? example "Manually Creating Routes"

     ```python
     from flask import Flask, redirect